George S. Benson: Honors and legacy

 Benson was a recipient of the Tax Foundation's Distinguished Service Award in 1941.
-Dr. Benson was inducted into the Oklahoma Hall of Fame in 1972 and to the Oklahoma State University Hall of Fame in 1976.
+Benson was inducted into the Oklahoma Hall of Fame in 1972 and to the Oklahoma State University Hall of Fame in 1976.
 Benson was the Arkansas Democrat "Outstanding Arkansan" of the year in 1954, and received a Freedoms Foundation George Washington Medal from General Eisenhower in 1949.

 Buildings are named in his honor at Harding University, Freed Hardeman University, and Faulkner University.
 There was formerly a building named for Benson at Oklahoma Christian University, where a student-led civil rights event in 1969 ultimately led to 18 students being arrested and expelled.
 In 2020, Oklahoma Christian removed Benson's name from the building because of his segregationist views.

 Personal life

 He married Sally Ellis Hockaday in 1925, and within a week they left for China.
 Two daughters, Mary Ruth and Lois were born in Hong Kong.

 Sally Ellis died December 17, 1981.
 On February 22, 1983, George married his long-time secretary Marguerite O'Banion.